rustdesk/doc.rustdesk.com/content/manual/linux/_index.en.md

 ```

 ### ~~X11 Required~~
-~~RustDesk does not support wayland yet; you need switch to X11 manually.~~
+~~RustDesk does not support Wayland yet; you need switch to X11 manually.~~

 RustDesk now has experimental Wayland support.
-You may need to download the nightly version to enable this feature.
+You may need to download the [nightly version](https://github.com/rustdesk/rustdesk/releases/tag/nightly) to enable this feature.

 #### Display Server